-The American Legion is the voice of nearly 1.6 million U.S. military veterans and servicemembers.
-A resolution–based organization, The American Legion’s positions represent the views of its members.
+The American Legion is the voice of U.S. military veterans and servicemembers.
+A resolution-based organization, The American Legion’s positions represent the views of its nearly 1.6 million members and shape the organization’s legislative priorities for the 118th Congress:

 VA Healthcare Modernization